iniznet/alpinejs-flux/README.md

 # alpinejs-flux

-Simplifies x-transition when applying CSS classes
+Simplifies x-transition when applying CSS classes.

+It requires alpinejs v3.11.0 or higher.

 ## Install